An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Results

-We provide details for the \gls{pwc} and \gls{pwr} processes with a particular focus on user experience, security, and obstacles for end-users and password managers.

-To increase the readability of our findings reporting, we use quantifiers when referencing a number of websites illustrated in~\autoref{fig:quantifier-figure}.
-We also use the IDs from~\autoref{tab:obstacles:sec_measures} throughout the sections to relate to analyzed and reported attributes.
+We now present the main findings of our systematic analysis.
+This section is structured along (\textbf{\ref{RQ:state-of-the-art}}: State of the~Art and \textbf{\ref{RQ:obstacles}}:~Obstacles).
+We provide details for the \gls{pwc} and \gls{pwr} processes with a particular focus on user experience, security, and the challenges faced by end-users and password managers.
+To increase the readability of our findings reporting, we use quantifiers when referencing a number of websites illustrated in Figure~\ref{fig:quantifier-figure} in Appendix~\ref{app:quantifiers}.
+We also use the IDs from Table~\ref{tab:obstacles:sec_measures} throughout the sections to relate to the analyzed and reported attributes.
+Throughout, we report counts as $n$~($p\%$); unless noted otherwise, percentages are relative to the 96~websites offering a \gls{pwc} and the 109~offering a \gls{pwr}.